by jim goulding

 I offer this writing in hope that it will give you some peace while chaos swirls amongst us.
 At the end of the article you’ll find a smattering of web sites if you’d like to click around for some more information or perhaps buy one of Strauss and Howe’s books.

-arrive at random.
-For example, a secular crisis and a spiritual awakening never
+at random.
+For example, a secular crisis and a spiritual awakening never occur

-occur back to back.
-Nor does half a century ever pass without a social movement
+back to back.
+Nor does half a century ever pass without a social movement of

-of either type.
-Instead, social movements arrive on a rather regular
+either type.
+Instead, social movements arrive on a rather regular schedule.”[vi]

 (For further reading of the timing of social movements in non-traditional